hungvvinfinity/vanish-cache-explore/docs/varnish-guide.md

 ```

 A `MISS` means Varnish did not have a usable object and fetched the response from Nginx.
 A `HIT` means Varnish served the response from its cache.

+For a fuller command-by-command walkthrough, see [Demo Runbook](run-demo.md).

 Stop the stack when finished: